 In this exhaustively researched and engaging book, women without kids talk openly and intimately about how their lives differ from societal norms and expectations--the good, the bad, the unexpected.

 People without children are everywhere--at school, at work, members of most families.
-Because there's typically no specific moment when not having kids can be pinpointed, non-motherhood happens without fanfare or ritual.
+Because there's typically no specific moment when not having kids can be pinpointed, non-parenthood happens without fanfare or ritual.

-Since 2012 Kate has been honored to collect stories from hundreds of women across the U.S. and Canada, ranging in age from their early twenties to mid-nineties.
-Women are partnered, never-married, divorced, and widowed.
-These conversations were the first time most women had spoken frankly about the on-going impact not having children has on their lives.
+Since 2012 Kate has collected stories from hundreds of women across the U.S. who are partnered, never-married, divorced, and widowed--the first time most women had spoken frankly about the on-going impact not having children has on their lives.